 Clients may be eligible to receive financial assistance for a variety of needs, including medical costs, rent, heat, and other utility expenses.
 Verification of income and expenses along with completion of an Emergency Financial Assistance application is necessary.
 Clients can only apply for funding once every 12 months and the maximum amount of financial assistance is $200/year.
 All payments are made directly to the landlord or service provider, as appropriate.

 Limited supplies of tickets are available for persons in need of transportation to medical visits.
 Clients who have bus passes, or who are able to obtain their own transportation, are not eligible.
 Clients who are disabled are encouraged to apply for Bus Passes through RIPTA.

-Clinical Counseling and Medication Management (Outpatient only)
+Clinical Counseling (Outpatient only)

 Afia Center for Health and Wholeness

 Clients are eligible to take advantage of a variety of services through the Afia Center located at Matthewson Street Methodist Church, Downtown Providence.
 The Afia Center is a drop-in center that operates on Wednesdays and Thursdays from 12 noon – 3:00 pm.
 The Center offers a hot meal, shopping at food pantry, support groups, outings and group activities, psycho-social support, community sharing, and arts and crafts.
 New members must obtain an application from The Project, and have application filled out by HIV doctor or case manager.
 There is no fee associated with the services offered through the Afia Center.